Allyship on Turtle Island

 Love is an action.
 It is about how we treat ourselves and each other.
 My focus in this class is on teaching people from all walks of life the difference between capitalism and Indigeneity as systems and ways of being, so that they can make informed choices about which system’s values they want to let shape their behavior.
 Changing how we behave is what allows us to build close relationships of reciprocity, trust, and accountability.
 It is one path that we can walk outside of capitalism and towards Indigeneity.

-Whoever your students are, I am happy to tailor my curriculum to their needs or that of your school.
-Please contact me or have your school do so for a quote on price.
-Whether we work together using the STARS Residency program, or by hiring me directly from your budget.
+Whoever your teens/ students are, I am happy to tailor my curriculum to their needs or that of your school/ program.
+Please contact me for a quote on price.
 What I offer:

 "Native Americans are essentially calling for righteousness.